 This committee was set up jointly by EWM and EMS.
 Its remit is to provide advice to the EMS and EWM on scientific questions involving women and mathematics, especially recommending speakers for events aimed at emphasizing women’s scientific contributions.

-The interrelations between these groups are explained in the article European Level Organizations for Women Mathematicians (P 11, EMS Newsletter Dec.
-2013) by Caroline Series.
+The interrelations between the various European groups are explained in the article European Level Organizations for Women Mathematicians (P 11, EMS Newsletter Dec.
+2013) by Caroline Series. http://africanwomeninmath.org/

 For many more related organisations, see here.